Additional questions? Email Experience Services or call 800-755-2676.

 Does AORN publish books?

 Yes.
-The publishing arm of ANA is Nursesbooks.org.
-We publish a wide selection of nursing books, including the Code of Ethics and Standards of Practice for a number of nursing specialty areas.
+AORN publishes a wide selection of nursing books, including the Code of Ethics and Standards of Practice for a number of nursing specialty areas.

 Does AORN offer perioperative resource videos?

 Yes.
-AORN offers a comprehensive library of educational videos which can be purchased individually, as part of a video collection, or as an online subscription.
+Although not included in membership, AORN offers a comprehensive library of educational videos, which can be purchased individually, as part of a video collection, or as an online subscription.
 Visit the AORN video library to access our perioperative collection.

-What if I have other questions of AORN's books and publications?
+What if I have other questions about AORN's books and publications?

 Please visit the AORN Bookstore FAQs.